Howard County Police Department: History

 From the founding of Howard County until 1894, the county's law enforcement responsibilities were handled by the Howard County Sheriff's Office (HCSO).
 In 1894, the Howard County Commissioners were granted the power to appoint local police officers in designated jurisdictions inside the county to aid in law enforcement duties.
 In 1904, the second district police force was formed with Julius Wosch as the sole officer.
 Wosch was paid using a fee system of 15 cents for any paper served, and 25 cents for a dog tax with a penalty of pet destruction for non-payment.
 Wosch doubled the staff in 1935 paying Edgar Russel Moxley from his own earnings as an assistant.
 In 1938, the Maryland State Police expanded police services with a station on the site of the historic Spurrier's Tavern in Waterloo.

 The Howard County Police Department (HCPD) in its current form was founded in 1952, by Chapter 496 of the Acts of 1894, in sections 17.200 through 17.206 of the Howard County code.

 After the founding of the HCPD, Howard County Commissioner Norman E. Moxley appointed his brother Edgar Russell Moxley chief, with four officers and a population of 20,000.
 A single 1952 ford was purchased for patrols.
 Moxley was followed by Fred L Ford, who served until December 1962.
 By 1963, Howard County had 21 police staff employed, serving 44,000 (2095 to one ratio).
 The County placed a goal of 1370 to one ratio by 1975.
-Jack L. Larrimore served as police chief from 1963-1969.
+Jack L. Larrimore served as police chief from 1963 to 1969.
 Counter-insurrection training was added in 1965, and the Howard County Interracial Commission recommended hiring of African American officers to reduce countywide racial tensions in 1967.
 Larrimore ran for County Executive in 1969, against Omar J. Jones who did not renew his commission.
 In 1971, the force increased to 68 with six day weeks implemented to handle crime sprees in the Columbia development.